 Chopper method

-A method that controls the input voltage using the on/off operation of a semiconductor switch to generate the output.
-While controlling the direction of current with a diode, energy is stored in an inductor during the switch-on period and released to the output during the off period.
-The method is named due to the control by chopping the voltage and current using a semiconductor switch.
-There are three types: boost converter, buck converter, and buck-boost converter.
-An example use of a buck converter is extracting a low DC 5V from a DC 12V battery.
-An example use of a boost converter is in boost converters for hybrid and electric vehicles.
-The buck-boost converter can generate a voltage of opposite polarity to the input voltage, and is used, for example, to generate negative voltage for memory ICs.
+A method that controls the input voltage through the on/off operation of a semiconductor switch to produce an output.
+While controlling the direction of the current with a diode, energy is stored in an inductor during the switch-on period and released to the output during the off period.
+The name comes from the control method, which "chops" voltage and current using semiconductor switches.
+There are three types: boost converters, buck converters, and buck-boost converters.
+An example of using a buck converter is to obtain a lower DC5V voltage from a DC12V battery.
+Examples of using a boost converter include boost converters in hybrid and electric vehicles.
+Buck-boost converters can produce an output voltage with opposite polarity to the input voltage, and are used, for instance, to generate negative voltage for memory ICs.